Dawar-Qureshi/Hydraulic-Design-from-Extreme-Value-Analysis/README.md

 ## Overview

 This project explores how probabilistic rainfall modeling can support practical hydraulic design.
-Using the **Generalized Extreme Value (GEV)** distribution and **Bayesian inference**, I estimated rainfall return levels for different design periods (such as 10-, 50-, and 100-year events).
+Using the Generalized Extreme Value (GEV) distribution and Bayesian inference, I estimated rainfall return levels for different design periods (such as 10-, 50-, and 100-year events).
 The goal is to show how uncertainty in extreme rainfall can be quantified and integrated into the design of **stormwater drainage systems** and other hydraulic structures.
 This approach provides a more resilient and data-driven alternative to traditional deterministic design methods.

 ---